 - Sticky caramels

 You don’t need a special toothbrush to clean your braces, but be sure to thoroughly brush around the brackets and wires for about 60-90 seconds in each quadrant of your mouth for a total of four to six minutes.
 Ideally, you should brush your teeth at least twice daily or after every meal.
 It’s equally important to floss your teeth consistently.
 There are several options to assist with flossing with braces.

 - Water Flosser: This is an alternative to traditional dental floss and works by spraying a steady stream of water between your teeth and around your braces to remove food particles your brush might have missed.

 - Interproximal brushes: These are small brushes that fit underneath your wires to remove any stuck food particles.

 - Floss Threaders: These allow you to weave traditional dental floss under the wires so you can floss as you usually would.

 After brushing and flossing, mouthwash is another step you can take to keep your teeth clean and healthy during orthodontic treatment.
 In addition to regular oral hygiene habits at home, you should visit the dentist every six months for a dental exam and cleaning.

 Make the Most of Your Orthodontic Treatment

-Taking care of your braces and teeth will not only keep your smile healthy but will keep you on track towards a straighter smile.
+Taking care of your braces and teeth will not only keep your smile healthy but will keep you on track toward a straighter smile.
 Indulging in certain foods or slacking on your oral hygiene could potentially prolong your treatment time.
-If you have any more questions about caring for your braces, feel free to call our office!
+If you have any more questions about caring for your braces, please contact Dr. Ziadeh by calling our office!